-In the 6th century, the Aksumite kingdom’s capital moved from Aksum to newly-established Roha, when one can still admire the fantastic rock-hewn Lalibela churches!
+In the 6th century, the Aksumite kingdom's capital moved from Aksum to newly-established Roha, where one can still admire the fantastic rock-hewn Lalibela churches!

 In pre-Christian times, the gravestones of Aksum came as monolithic obelisks or stelae.
 As the name says, they carved each of these monumental granite objects out of a single piece of rock.

 Resembling thin skyscrapers (with carved fake doors and windows), these masterpieces of human engineering were marking the tombs of emperors and nobles (for their ascent to the stars?).

 The largest of the impressive towers at Northern Stelae Field would measure 33 meters in height, but its 520 tons fell and broke during the installation.
 Still, this is probably the most massive monolithic stela that ancient humans attempted to erect.

 Also, it fell right onto Nefas Mewecha, the largest megalithic tomb on Earth!
 The capstone of this tomb is 360 tons heavy and is the second-largest stone Aksumites or any early civilization ever used.